Connecting

 Social meetup groups

-When we talk to dads, they all agree that the most significant responsibility for a father is to set a good example for your children so that they can model your positive traits and actions.
+When talking to dads, they all agree that the most important job of a father is to be a good example for their kids.
+This way, children can learn positive habits and actions by watching them.

 Why Dads Matter https://dadcentral.ca/